jason-mone/jason-mone/content/patched-clothing.md

     <div class="yui3-u-1 understand">
         <h1>UNDERSTAND</h1>
         <p>
-            My design process starts with the people we are designing for and ends with the solution that suits their needs. </p>
+            My design process starts with the people we are designing for and ends with the solution that suits their needs.
+The first steps I used for this appraoch were:</p>
     </div>
     <div class="yui3-u-3-10 understand">
         <div class="step">
             <img src="img/hmw-notes.png" alt="" />
             <span>
-                <h6>how might we notes</h6>
+                <h6>how might we noting</h6>
                 <p>
-                    framing the design challanges </p>
+                    framing the design challenges</p>
             </span>
         </div>
         <div class="step">